jenineharris/foundation-biostat-2020/README.md

 #### What will happen during scheduled class time each week:

 * Individual appointments (1 hour)
-    + Only people with appointments attend this, sign up for appointments on the course discussion board
+    + Only people with appointments attend this, sign up for appointments at https://tinyurl.com/biostatAppt (if you cannot open or add your name, please email Dr. Harris with your preferred time and she will add you)
     + Highly recommend at least 2 individual appointments per semester
 * Check-in/warm-up/Q&A (1 hour)
     + zoom in to class to discuss previous exercises, ask questions